annashipman/annashipman.github.io/_posts/2021-06-21-setting-up-ubiquiti.md

 Vagrant supports bridged networking, and as I have already mentioned, I love Vagrant, so we gave up on Docker.

-## Spam was coming from *Inside the House*!!
+## Spam was coming from Inside the House!!

 The controller software shows network association failures, i.e. clients not successfully connecting to the WiFi.
 Once we were able to see these logs, we realised we were getting thousands of network association failures a day, from a single device.

 It turned out that the TV was trying to connect but it had the wrong password.
-In fact we had deliberately given it the wrong password because when it updated its network, this often broke features (yes, it's a "smart" TV) so we didn't want it on the network – and there is no way to make the TV forget a network.
+In fact we had deliberately given it the wrong password because when it updated its software this often broke features (yes, it's a "smart" TV) so we didn't want it on the network – and there is no way to make the TV forget a network.

 The thousands of failures hadn't caused any problems at all, but now we could see these errors it had to be stopped.
 (We created a new network, let it join that network and then turned off that network).
 This cleared up the error messages on the controller.
 It had no beneficial effect apart from that but the curse of being an engineer is having to solve painless problems!